Paediatric fractures

 If your child has fractured a limb, our orthopaedic and paediatric experts can help diagnose and treat them

-• if a limb, wrist or finger is clearly not in normal alignment
+- If their limb, wrist or finger is clearly not in normal alignment

-• severe bruising/swelling around possible fracture area
+- If they have severe bruising or swelling around the possible fracture area

-• ongoing pain in the above areas
+- If they have ongoing pain in the above areas

 Types of fractures in children